What is Bladder Infection?

 The best serving size for vitamin C is 1,000 milligrams once per day.
 This product is not toxic and is not known for having any adverse side effects.
 If side effects occur, they are usually mild and may include diarrhea and stomach upset.
 However, an overdose may negatively affect copper and iron levels in the body.
 Therefore, speak to a healthcare professional for supplementation advice if you have a copper deficiency or condition that leads to a buildup of iron deposits in the body.
 Expectant and nursing women should avoid supplementing with this product altogether.

 This product supports urinary tract health (x).
 D-mannose also strengthens the immune system (x).
 The correct dosage for this product is 2,000 milligrams per day taken with lots of water.
 Overdose may cause side effects such as bloating and abdominal discomfort.
 Avoid taking this product if you have a history of kidney disorders.
 In addition, women in maternal condition, including lactating mothers, should not supplement with this product.
 Talk to your physician about supplementing with D-mannose if you are on any medication.

 The Bottom Line

 There are two main types of bladder infections — simple and complicated (x).
 A simple bladder infection, for example, is easy to treat with antibiotics.
 However, complicated bladder infection is usually more difficult to treat (x).
-Common symptoms of a simple bladder infection include pain during urination, increased frequency of urination, sudden or urgent need to urinate and pain in the lower abdomen (x).
-A complicated bladder infection usually has the same symptoms as a simple bladder infection, but with additional symptoms such as nausea and vomiting, headaches and fever (x).
-Treatment for bladder infection involves the administration of an antibiotic (x).
-Supplements such as vitamin C, D-mannose and cranberry may minimize the symptoms and discomfort of a bladder infection.
+Common symptoms of a simple infection include pain during urination, increased frequency of urination, sudden or urgent need to urinate and pain in the lower abdomen (x).
+A complicated infection usually has the same symptoms as a simple bladder infection, but with additional symptoms such as nausea and vomiting, headaches and fever (x).
+Treatment for it involves the administration of an antibiotic (x).
+Supplements such as vitamin C, D-mannose and cranberry may minimize the symptoms and discomfort of an infection.